moveit/moveit.ros.org/documentation/contributing/code/index.markdown

  - Deprecate functions using MOVEIT_DEPRECATED in [deprecation.h](https://github.com/ros-planning/moveit/blob/master/moveit_core/macros/include/moveit/macros/deprecation.h)
  - Catch known exceptions and log them in detail.
 Avoid using ``catch (...)`` as it hides every information of a possible fault.
 We want to know if something goes wrong.
  - We don't catch exceptions that don't derive from ``std::exception`` in MoveIt.
 It is the responsibility of the plugin provider to handle non-``std::exception``-derived exceptions locally.
+ - Use "pragma once" in headers instead of include guards.

 ## ROS